joegreene/literate-succotash/README.md

 literate-succotash
 ====================
-[quote]
-	A little fun with C++ multithreading and NASM x86-64 assembly.
+>A little fun with C++ multithreading and NASM x86-64 assembly.

 How to Run:
 -----------